RahulAwasthi314/awesome_exercise/README.md

 }
 ```

-## An exciting exercise to improve the programming concepts:-
+## An exciting exercise to improve on programming concepts:-

-By going through this exercise, you will be introduced to `C` programming lanuguage behaviour and use it to increase your control on the system.
+By going through this exercise, you will be introduced to the `C` programming lanuguage behaviour and use it to increase your control of the operating system.

-In this exercise we will go through with some programs that will give the introduction to programming constructs and give you the following takeaways included below:
+In this exercise we will go through some programs that will introduce you to various programming constructs and give you the following takeaways:

-    1. Introduction to the data type declaration and initialization.
+    1. Introduction to data type declaration and initialization.

-    2. Declaration of functions, using them to modularize the code and improving performance or program.
+    2. Declaration of functions, using them to modularize your code and improving the performance of the program.

-    3. Header file design, organizing the project by introducing them in the project.
+    3. Header file design, organizing the project with header files.

-    4. Introduction to the build system, using them to compile and link the necessary files.
+    4. Introduction to the build system, using it to compile and link the necessary files.

-    5. Handling large input size and tranforming to dynamic types as requirement of program changes.
+    5. Handling large input size and switching to dynamic types as requirement of program changes.

-    6. Using timer and improving performance of program.
+    6. Using timers and improving the performance of the program.

-    7. Introducing concurrency in the program to handle mutex semaphor and protecting processing data while multiprocessing.
+    7. Introducing concurrency in the program to allow for parallel processing.
 <br/>

 ### Exercise structure:
     Number.
 Statement of problem.
         Take away from this asg:
         ---
         ---
 <br/>